 Kristina Wayborn as Magda says a romantic au revoir to James Bond by way of an elegant elegiac window exit.
 She actually performed this stunt herself, swirling down to the ground, her dress acting as her support and being unwound as she alighted safely to the ground.
 Weyborn's departure was filmed in two different locations: her fall from the balcony was filmed at Pinewood Studios in England and her landing was filmed on location in India.

 The quip at the end of the opening sequence - "Fill her up" - was initially removed by John Glen.
-It was only when he went to his local cinema and caught the trailer for "Octopussy" (which included the line) and saw how well it went down with the audiences that he reinstated it.
+It was only when he went to his local cinema and caught the trailer (which included the line) and saw how well it went down with the audiences that he reinstated it.

 Permission to shoot in the region of Udaipur had to be sought and granted from the reigning Royal Maharana Bagwat Singh.
 He would frequently entertain the A-list of the cast and crew at dinners during production where they would be served specially made Rose Wine.

 The film was released four months before Never Say Never Again (1983).
 This was the second of two times that two "James Bond" films were released in the same year.
 It previously occurred sixteen years earlier with Casino Royale (1967) and You Only Live Twice (1967).

 Filming of the 12 foot Acrostar Jet as it flew through the hangar was achieved by attaching the aircraft to an old Jaguar by a steel pole with the roof torn off and driving along.
 The second unit were able to add obstacles such as people and objects to complete the illusion that Roger Moore was actually flying his tiny plane through an aircraft hangar.
 The exploding hangar pieces were four inches high.